Bay Area Center for Waldorf Teacher Training – An Overview

 Classes engage students through many different learning modalities – lectures, study of texts, artistic activity, discussion, collaboration and project presentations, conversations with teachers and mentors, and active involvement in Waldorf classrooms.
 Each of these contribute to a lively and sociable learning culture.

 As adult learners, we have the opportunity to develop empathy for the challenges children face everyday.

 “As an experienced teacher, I was interested in the teacher training to learn ‘Waldorf techniques.’
 When I attended the information evening, I was intrigued to learn that there was an extensive artistic component as well as a deep emphasis on human development, not just child development, but looking at the way people grow and develop over an entire life time.”

 -Christine Margetic, Marin Waldorf School

-Graduation, on the last Saturday of the summer session, attended by our extended community of students, faculty, alumni and friends, is an especially festive occasion, when we celebrate the completion of the student’s three year journey.
+Graduation, which is held on the last Saturday of the Summer session, is attended by our extended community of students, faculty, alumni, and friends, and is an especially festive occasion when we celebrate the completion of the student’s three-year journey.

 “The three years I spent in the Bay Area Center for Waldorf Teacher Training led me into a career that I love.
 Most people gasp when I tell them I teach middle school, but my understanding of the developing human being allows me to observe my students in awe of their emerging capabilities and to enjoy the metamorphosis of puberty.
 Through my training experience, I also gained the benefit of learning to see people, both children and adults, for who they truly are and to appreciate individuality.”